Bukhoree003/Modern-Ecommerce-Platforms/README.md

 Bukhoree Sohprajin

 ## *Abstract*
-This project revolves around the development of Boo Shop's E-Commerce Website.
+This project is a about the development of Boo Shop's E-Commerce Website.
 Leveraging WordPress and WooCommerce, the platform offers a seamless and secure book-buying experience.
-This document provides an overview of the project, detailing its objectives, key features, and the value it brings to customers.
+This document provides an overview of the project, method, software requirement, and the visual overview.
 It also includes a Business Process Model and Notation (BPMN) representation, elucidating the intricate processes that underpin the website's functionality.
 This project aims to create a user-centric online bookstore, bridging the gap between traditional and digital book shopping.

 ## 1. Introduction
 In a world where shopping is going digital, Boo Shop is going online.
 This project is all about introducing Boo Shop's E-Commerce Website, where we're bringing the charm and variety of our physical store to the internet.